42BR Barristers pupil barrister recruitment

 Those looking to apply for pupillage at 42BR should make their application through the Pupillage Gateway.
 Chambers typically takes on two pupils per year and offers an award of £40,000, in addition to guaranteed earnings in the second six of at least £15,000.
 Pupils can expect to see a broad range of practice areas during pupillage, and can express their preference for particular practice areas.
 This will be taken into account where possible.
 In their second six, pupils will appear in court in their own right – we hear that being on your feet around three times a week is the average – which provides fantastic advocacy experience.
 Training doesn’t stop at pupillage either, with a range of in-house and external seminars also on offer into tenancy.

-42BR are proud to support the 10,000 Black Interns Initiative, participate in the London Legal Walk, and support CHICKS children’s charity, which provides free breaks for disadvantaged children all over the UK.
+42BR are proud to support the 10,000 Black Interns Initiative, participate in the London Legal Walk and support Advocate, as well as CHICKS children’s charity, which provides free breaks for disadvantaged children all over the UK.
 The set also encourages its barristers to participate in pro bono work.

 What The Junior Barristers Say